Joko Widodo

 Joko Widodo (/id/; born Mulyono, /id/; 21 June 1961), often known mononymously as Jokowi (/id/), is an Indonesian politician and businessman who served as the seventh president of Indonesia from 2014 to 2024.
-Previously a member of the Indonesian Democratic Party of Struggle (PDI-P), he was the country's first president not to emerge from the country's political or military elite.
-He previously served as governor of Jakarta from 2012 to 2014 and mayor of Surakarta from 2005 to 2012.
+Previously a member of the Indonesian Democratic Party of Struggle (PDI-P), he was the country's first president not to emerge from the political or military elite.
+Before becoming president, he served as mayor of Surakarta from 2005 to 2012 and as governor of Jakarta from 2012 to 2014.